 By 1896 many components, combinations and designs had been tried in various typewriters and the winner was emerging; a typewriter with a remarkably quick and smooth typing action, a typewriter that would usher in the new century, conquer the world, and put an end to this period of rich diversity in typewriter design.
 The Underwood had arrived.

-Franz Wagner, a brilliant engineer who was involved with the Caligraph and other pioneering typewriters, sold his invention to the John Underwood & Co., a major supplier of typewriter ribbons.
-The first model, shown above, still maintained Wagner’s name stenciled onto the back of the frame.<p>
+Franz Wagner, a brilliant engineer who was involved with the Caligraph and other pioneering typewriters, sold his invention to the John Underwood & Co., a major supplier of typewriter ribbons (last letterhead shown below).
+The first model, shown here, still maintained Wagner’s name stencilled onto the back of the frame.

-The Underwood model 5 would remain in production from 1900 to the early 1930’s, making it the “Singer Sewing machine of typewriters”.
+The Underwood model 5 would remain in production from 1900 to the early 1930’s, making it the Model T of typewriters, with millions being manufactured.

-The following prophetic words (from the second letterhead shown below) were written to a prospective Underwood client in 1897. “ ..The Underwood Typewriter, which you will find, we think, a very interesting one, from the standpoint of what a writing machine should be.”
+The following prophetic words (first letterhead shown below) were written to a prospective Underwood client in 1897. “ ..The Underwood Typewriter, which you will find, we think, a very interesting one, from the standpoint of what a writing machine should be.”